Graph Neural Network Surrogates to leverage Mechanistic Expert Knowledge towards Reliable and Immediate Pandemic Response: Introduction

 Mathematical models can help public health experts and decision makers to explore potential future outcomes of ongoing disease dynamics.
 In particular during the recent COVID-19 crisis, mathematical modeling has been one of the principal forms to provide evidence on the effectiveness of public health and social interventions~\cite{ecdc_2024}.
 With an estimated number of more than 600\,000 undiscovered viruses in mammal and avian hosts that are capable of infecting humans~\cite{daszak_workshop_2020}, pandemic preparedness is a necessity.

 Due to local outbreaks and human contact patterns, infectious disease dynamics are often heterogeneous on a spatial or demographic scale.
 For efficient mitigation of pandemics and accurate predictions, local transmission dynamics should be considered and corresponding data should be integrated in a mathematical model.
 Over the last years, a large number of authors have made contributions to predict the development of SARS-CoV\nobreakdash-2.
 Simple ordinary differential equation (ODE)-based SIR (Susceptible-Infected-Removed)-type models~\cite{bauer_relaxing_2021,schuler_data_2021} have been used for their efficiency in time-critical moments.
-For using more realistic, nonexponential disease stage transitions, linear chain trick, generalized linear chain trick, or flexible integro-differential equation-based models are available; see, e.g.,~\cite{macdonald_time_1978,PLOTZKE2026823,hurtado_generalizations_2019,medlock_spreading_2003,WENDLER2026129636}.
+For using more realistic, nonexponential disease stage transitions, \MK{linear chain trick (see, e.g.,~\cite{macdonald_time_1978,PLOTZKE2026823}), generalized linear chain trick~\cite{hurtado_generalizations_2019}, or flexible integro-differential (see, e.g.,~\cite{medlock_spreading_2003,WENDLER2026129636})} equation-based models are available.